Article originally published Spring 2021 in The Monitor magazine.

 Sam’s team jumped right into creating a personalized plan for his care, which included two outpatient partial knee replacement surgeries and repair of his meniscus.

-“Dr. Reed is fabulous, and he absolutely explained everything to me,” Sam said.
+“My doctor is fabulous, and he absolutely explained everything to me,” Sam said.
 “His attitude was positive, and having a good attitude makes all the difference.
 He knew what he was doing, which made me feel comfortable.”

 Feeling confident in his treatment plan, Sam was ready to move forward with surgery.
 His care team tackled his right knee first, replacing the knee and repairing the meniscus during a one-hour procedure at FMC.
 Unlike traditional total joint surgery, which typically consists of a 3-4 day stay in FMC’s orthopedic unit, Sam was out of bed, walking and back at home within hours of his surgery.